 For the legal name, you may wish to include the co-operative’s structure in the name (worker, producer, consumer, etc).
-But be sure to use the appropriate wording.
+Be sure to use the appropriate wording.
 Some cases can be misleading.
 For example, a community services co-op that manages seniors housing should not refer to itself as a housing co-op as it does not follow legal provisions for housing co-ops.

 It also pays to remember the difference between a legal name and a brand.

-Legal name and brand name.
-There’s a difference.
+Legal name and brand name — there’s a difference.